mawebcoder/laravel-elasticsearch/README.md

 @github/mawebcoder @github/KomeilShadan
-# publish config file and migration
+# Publish config file and migration

 ``php artisan vendor:publish --tag=elastic``

-then  migrate your database :
+Then  migrate your database :

 ``php artisan migrate``

 # ORM
-this package works base on the ORM Database design to induce a more comfortable use experience in using elasticsearch.
+This package works base on the ORM Database design to induce a more comfortable use experience in using elasticsearch.

 # Models
 To communicate with Elasticsearch, we need a model for each index.To create a model:

 ``php artisan elastic:make-model <model-name>``

-by default your models base path is in ``app/Elasticsearch/Models`` directory, but you can  define your own base path  in config/elasticsearch.php file.
+By default your models base path is in ``app/Elasticsearch/Models`` directory, but you can  define your own base path  in config/elasticsearch.php file.

-then you need to return your index name in ``getIndex`` method :
+Then you need to return your index name in ``getIndex`` method :

 ```
 public function getIndex():string